-Each Committee has its own terms of reference detailing the responsibilities discharged to it.
+Each sub-committee has its own terms of reference detailing the responsibilities discharged to it.
 The following decisions are reserved for the full Board of Trustees:

-- Consider any proposals for changes to the status or constitution of the Academy Trust and its Committee structure; - Appoint or remove the Chair and / or Vice Chair and statutory Link Governors; and - Appoint the Headteacher.
+- Consider any proposals for changes to the status or constitution of the Academy Trust and its sub-committee structure; - Appoint or remove the Chair and / or Vice Chair and statutory Link Governors; and - Appoint the Headteacher.